 The Broads authority has incurred the following fees relating to audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Authority's external auditors.
-The additional fee in 2021/22 is being disputed, for further details please see note 17.
+The additional fee in 2021/22 is subject to determination by PSAA Ltd under the terms of the contract, for further details please see note 17.